-STANDING ORDERS (APPROVED 25 MAY 2022)
+STANDING ORDERS 2025 (APPROVED 15 APRIL 2025)

-Introduction2
+Intro oduction 2

 1. Rules of debate at meetings 3

 2. Disorderly conduct at meetings 5

 3. Meetings generally 5

 4. Committees and sub-committees 8

 5. Ordinary council meetings 9

-6. Extraordinary meetings of the council, committees and sub-committees .
-11
+6. Extraordinary meetings of the council, committees and sub-committees 11

-7. Previous resolutions .
-11
+7. Previous resolutions 11

-8. Voting on appointments .
-11
+8. Voting on appointments 11

-9. Motions for a meeting that require written notice to be given to the proper officer .
-11
+9. Motions for a meeting that require written notice to be given to the proper officer 11

-10. Motions at a meeting that do not require written notice .
-12
+10. Motions at a meeting that do not require written notice 12

-11. Management of information .
-13
+11. Management of information 13

-12. Draft minutes .
-13
+12. Draft minutes 13

-13. Code of conduct and dispensations .
-14
+13. Code of conduct and dispensations 14

-14. Code of conduct complaints .
-15
+14. Code of conduct complaints 15

-15. Proper officer .
-16
+15. Proper officer 15

-16. Responsible financial officer .
-17
+16. Responsible financial officer 17

-17. Accounts and accounting statements .
-17
+17. Accounts and accounting statements 17

-18. Financial controls and procurement .
-18
+18. Financial controls and procurement 18

-19. Handling staff matters .
-20
+19. Handling staff matters 19

-20. Responsibilities to provide information .
-20
+20. Responsibilities to provide information 20

-21. Responsibilities under data protection legislation .
-21
+21. Responsibilities under data protection legislation 20

-22. Relations with the press/media .
-21
+22. Relations with the press/media 21

-23. Execution and sealing of legal deeds .
-21
+23. Execution and sealing of legal deeds 21

-24. Communicating with district and county or unitary councillors .
-21
+24. Communicating with district and county or unitary councillors 21

-25. Restrictions on councillor activities .
-22
+25. Restrictions on councillor activities 21

-26 Standing orders generally 22
+26. Standing orders generally 22